 The339th Fighter Group arrived at Fowlmere from Rice AAF,California on 4 April 1944.
 The group was under the command of the 66th Fighter Wing of the VIII Fighter Command.
 Aircraft of the group were identified by a red/white chequerboard pattern.

-With the departure of the Americans, Fowlmere was used briefly byNo.
-11 Group RAFRAF Fighter Command until January 1946 then closed and placed into care and maintenance status.
-It was eventually sold back to local farmers in 1957.
-With the end of RAF control, the concreted areas and buildings of Fowlmere airfield were largely ground into aggregate and sold for local construction projects.
+With the departure of the Americans following the end of the war, Fowlmere was used byNo.
+11 Group RAF RAF Fighter Command until January 1946.
+It was then closed and placed into care and maintenance status, before being sold back to local farmers in 1957.
+The airfield's concreted areas and buildings of were ground intoaggregate and sold for use in local construction projects.[citation needed]

 The airfield is in active use, with new management as of November 2020.[19]
 It is home to the British Aerobatic Academy and the Modern Air flying club.
 There is a grass runway 07/25, with PPR (Prior Permission Required) necessary to land.